 This post was so fun to put together because it gave me the opportunity to look back at some of the big and small changes we’ve made over the past two years.
 I feel like we’ve done so much!
 Some renovations were smart and some were monumentally stupid.
+We knew this process was going to take some time, but we are so glad with how everything has turned out.
+If our close friends hadn’t recommended we looked into a free lifetime mortgage calculator, I don’t think any of these home improvements were going to be possible.
 But they were all really fun to do.
 I hope this post gives you some inspiration!

 Look at that empty shell!
 From this photo, it looks like you’d never be able to fit two lives into the space.
 But it feels much bigger with stuff in, surprisingly!

 Since this picture, I’ve given away about ten more black bags worth of stuff!
 Where does it all come from?!

 It’s funny cause I only really spend a couple of days a week working here.
 I try to get out to coffee shops a few times a week.
 Otherwise I work from the kitchen table, the couch, the daybed…

 The kitchen set-up has stayed largely the same over time.
 The best part about it is the natural light, which makes for some great photography opportunities for food and flatlays.